ga-wdi-exercises/bay-swatch/readme.md

   0. Write a for-loop to append the requested color the requested number of times.
     > You can move the code above into this for-loop.

-0. *I'd like to be able to click on a color and then another color, and switch their values (switch their places).*
+0. *I'd like to be able to click on a swatch and then another swatch, and switch their color-values (I want the swatches to switch places).*
+> The point here is to give the **impression** that the swatches are themselves switching places, but in reality, only their color-values are being swapped.

   > Breaking it down:
   0. You'll not only need to keep track of the number of clicks, but you'll need to differentiate even-numbered clicks (if the user has has clicked an even number of times) from odd-numbered clicks (if the user has clicked an odd number of times).
+    - What javascript operator would we use here?
+Hint: it's a mathematical operator
   0. You'll also need to store the color value of the first div clicked and the color value of the second div to make the swap.
+  0. Bonus UX Upgrade: Have the border of the first clicked element turn yellow after clicking on it.
+The size of the clicked swatch must not change.
+If the user clicks on the same element, the border disappears.